 What is cryptocurrency?

 At a very basic level, cryptocurrency is an internet-based medium of exchange.
-In other words, it’s a type of digital money that can be traded.
+In other words, it’s a type of digital currency that can be bought and sold.

 It’s decentralised, which means it’s not run by a central authority (like a bank or government).
-Instead it operates on a peer-to-peer network, whereby records of cryptocurrency ownership and transactions sit on blockchain technology.
+Instead it operates on a peer-to-peer network, whereby records of cryptocurrency ownership and transactions sit on a public ledger, supported by blockchain technology.

 The language of cryptocurrency